 Best & Worst ETFs & Mutual Funds: Financials Sector

-The Financials sector ranks last out of the ten sectors as detailed in my sector roadmap.
-It is the only sector to earn my Very Dangerous rating, which is based on aggregation of ratings of 47 ETFs and 222 mutual funds in the Financials sector as of July 13, 2012.
-Reports on the best & worst ETFs and mutual funds in every sector and style are here.
+The Financials sector ranks last out of the ten sectors as detailed in my sector rankings for ETFs and mutual funds.
+It is the only sector to get my Very Dangerous rating, which is based on aggregation of ratings of 46 ETFs and 232 mutual funds in the Financials sector as of October 11, 2012.
+Prior reports on the best & worst ETFs and mutual funds in every sector and style are here.

 Figure 1: ETFs with the Best & Worst Ratings – Top 5

 * Best ETFs exclude ETFs with TNA’s less than $100 million for inadequate liquidity.

 PowerShares KBW Capital Markets Portfolio (NYSE: KBW), SPDR S&P Capital Markets ETF (NYSE: KCE) and iShares Dow Jones U.S. Broker-Dealers Index Fund (NYSE: IAI) are excluded from Figure 1 because their total net assets (TNA) are below $100 million and do not meet our liquidity standards.